Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Forms likelihood-based confidence intervals (LBCIs) for parameters in structural equation modeling, introduced in Cheung and Pesigan (2023) .
 Currently implements the algorithm illustrated by Pek and Wu (2018) , and supports the robust LBCI proposed by Falk (2018) .

-mulSEM — by Mike Cheung, a year ago
+mulSEM — by Mike Cheung, 2 months ago

 Some Multivariate Analyses using Structural Equation Modeling